Skip to main content

 Common AMPscript Functions

-While AMPscript doesn’t support the creation of custom functions, there are plenty of built-in functions that can be easily added to your code.
+While AMPscript doesn’t support the creation of custom functions, there are plenty of built-in functions that you can add to your code.
 Let’s review some date and time functions and sample code.

 Date Functions